bigmistqke/arbeiter/README.md

 const arbeiter = factory.construct(() => ({}));

-// Individual workers can be terminated with terminate() arbeiter.terminate()
+// Individual arbeiters can be terminated with terminate() arbeiter.terminate()

-// To terminate all workers constructed with the arbeiter factory.terminate()
+// To terminate all arbeiters constructed with the factory factory.terminate()
 ```